bufbuild/buf/README.md

 ## Goal

-Buf's goal is for Protobuf to not only be a good choice on the technical merits, but for Protobuf to be so easy to use that the decision is easy.
+Buf's goal is for Protobuf to not only be a good choice on the technical merits, but to be so easy to use that the decision is trivial.
 Your organization should not have to reinvent the wheel to use Protobuf efficiently and effectively.
 Stop worrying about your Protobuf management strategy getting out of control.
 We'll handle that for you, so you can worry about what matters.

+## Overview

-"Protobuf is so much harder to use than JSON, why should I use Protobuf?"
+*"Protobuf is so much harder to use than JSON, why should I use Protobuf?"*

 Buf aims to eventually reverse this sentence.
 Our goal is for you to say:

-"JSON is so much harder to use than Protobuf, why should I use JSON?"
+*"JSON is so much harder to use than Protobuf, why should I use JSON?"*

-## Overview

 Using an [IDL](https://en.wikipedia.org/wiki/Interface_description_language) such as [Protocol Buffers](https://developers.google.com/protocol-buffers) ("Protobuf")